croarty/jsonsql/COMPLEX-WHERE-EXAMPLES.md

 ✅ **Full Boolean Logic**: AND, OR, NOT operators
-✅ **Pattern Matching**: LIKE and NOT LIKE with % and _ wildcards ✅ **Unlimited Nesting**: Parentheses for any complexity level ✅ **Short-Circuit Evaluation**: Efficient query execution ✅ **Standard SQL Semantics**: Familiar operator precedence
+✅ **Pattern Matching**: LIKE and NOT LIKE with % and _ wildcards ✅ **Null Handling**: IS NULL and IS NOT NULL for missing and null fields ✅ **Unlimited Nesting**: Parentheses for any complexity level ✅ **Short-Circuit Evaluation**: Efficient query execution ✅ **Standard SQL Semantics**: Familiar operator precedence